Sanskrit Language 1 (Postgraduate)

 Method of assessment

-One three-hour written examination taken in May/June (40%); one essay of 3,000 words to be submitted on Friday, week 1, term 3 (30%); 4 homework assignments (due 1st class after reading week (1st and 2nd terms); first class after Christmas and Easter holidays) (15%); weekly paradigm quizzes during terms 1 and 2 (15%).
+One three-hour written examination taken in May/June (40%); a 3,000 word (or equivalent) translation to be submitted on day 1, term 3 (30%); 4 homework assignments (due 1st class after reading week (1st and 2nd terms); first class after Christmas and Easter holidays) (15%); weekly paradigm quizzes during terms 1 and 2 (15%).

 - Robert Goldman and Sally Sutherland Goldman, Devavàõãprave÷ikà: An Introduction to the Sanskrit Language Berkeley CA: Center for South Asian Studies.